← All varieties

 Yellow Ingestrie

-An old English variety.
-(Warder notes it has been propagated pretty extensively in the Northwest, and though too small for a profitable market fruit, has been found desirable on account of its early and abundant productiveness.
-Elliott lists it as "Foreign.")
+Yellow Ingestrie is an old English variety, raised about 1800 by Thomas Andrew Knight from seed of the Orange Pippin pollinated with Golden Pippin.
+It has been propagated pretty extensively in the Northwest (United States), and though too small for a profitable market fruit, it has been found desirable on account of its early and abundant productiveness.
+An old variety still shown at the Iowa State Fair from the central district at the turn of the twentieth century.

 Tree